airbytehq/airbyte/docs/using-airbyte/core-concepts/typing-deduping.md

 table outside of Airbyte could be lost during a sync.
 Many destinations provide ways to use roles or wildcards to grant permissions to tables, which are better suited for this ELT process.
 We do not recommend altering the final tables (e.g. adding constraints) as it may cause issues with the sync.

+### Manually triggering a final table re-creation

+In some cases, you need to manually run a soft reset - for example, if you accidentally delete some records from the final table and want to repopulate them from the raw data.
+This can be done by:
+1. Dropping the final table entirely (`DROP TABLE <your_final_table>`)
+1. Unsetting the raw table's `_airbyte_loaded_at` column (`UPDATE airbyte_internal.<your_raw_table> SET _airbyte_loaded_at = NULL`)
+   1. If you are using a nonstandard raw table schema, replace `airbyte_internal` with that schema.
+1. And then running a sync.

+After the sync completes, your final table will be restored to its correct state.

 ## Loading Data Incrementally to Final Tables